Scrum Ceremonies: The Blueprint to a Highly Effective Sprint

 - Two refinement get-togethers during a sprint are not uncommon, depending on the state of your product backlog, but I suggest avoid scheduling three or more

 - Immediately following one of your daily standups seems to be the best, most efficient time to hold the backlog refinement for our teams

 All five of these Scrum ceremonies play a huge role in your development team’s success.
 They provide the communication structure the team needs to stay focused and on task.
 They also complement the Scrum processes, help monitor the team’s progress, and set the tone for striving for continuous improvement.
 And, perhaps most importantly, they eliminate the need for unnecessary meetings that waste your development team’s time.

-If your Scrum ceremonies aren’t living up to expectations, don’t worry – Ascendle has Scrum teams and coaches eager to help.
-Contact us today and we’ll help you deliver Scrum ceremonies that do exactly what they’re supposed to – guide your team to a successful project.
+If your Scrum ceremonies aren’t living up to expectations, don’t worry – Ascendle has Scrum teams are eager to help.
+Contact us today and we’ll help you deliver Scrum ceremonies exactly as they’re designed.